sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>foomatic-db</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Database of printers and printer drivers
+Short desc    : Database of printers and printer drivers
 URL          : http://www.openprinting.org
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : This is the database of printers, printer drivers, and driver options
+Descript     : This is the database of printers, printer drivers, and driver options
              : for Foomatic.
              :
              : The site http://www.openprinting.org/ is based on this database.